Introduction

 Humanity is caught in the crossfire of a galactic war, and it's up to the members of Earth's Scout Corps to forge an alliance that will ensure Earth's survival.
 But which side to choose: the oppressive, insectoid Umiak or the ruthless, elflike Loroi?

 Outsider is a copyrighted work; please do not alter or redistribute these materials without consent.
 For more about questions of use, see the Legal Stuff section here.
+If you have any other questions, you can contact me on the forums or by email.

 Credits